 - have an annual gross adjusted income that does not exceed $45,000; and

-- be headed by a biological parent, adoptive parent, or legal guardian of the eligible family member.
+- household led by a biological parent, adoptive parent, or legal guardian of the eligible family member.
 If the eligible family member lives with an adoptive parent or parents who already receive the Department of Human Services’ Adoption subsidy, the family cannot receive family support assistance under this program.

 AT Services Provided/Covered